learn-co-curriculum/dsc-more-on-missing-data/README.md

 ## Introduction

-Now that you've seen various methods of how to deal with missing data, its time to further discuss how to choose and appropriate methodology given a particular scenario.
+Now that you've seen various methods of how to deal with missing data, its time to further discuss how to choose an appropriate methodology given a particular scenario.
 Commonly, many people will immediately turn to imputing the mean or median of a feature with missing values.
-This can be valid and effective methodology, hence why it is standard, but does have caveats.
+This can be a valid and effective methodology, hence why it is standard, but does have caveats.
 For example, doing so will reduce the overall variance of your dataset which should be taken into account when performing subsequent analyses or training a machine learning algorithm on the data set.

 ## Objectives